kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
             * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

-You can find more details on how to start creating new analysis packages in the :doc:`../customization/packages` customization chapter.
+You can find more details on how to start creating analysis packages in the :doc:`../customization/packages` customization chapter.

 As you already know, you can select which analysis package to use by specifying